JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/navigation.md

 ## Showing Usages

-If there are no navigation targets available, then the IDE starts finding usages of the target symbol obtained by resolving a [reference](declarations_and_references.md#references) or from a [declaration](declarations_and_references.md#declarations).
+If there are no navigation targets available, then the IntelliJ Platform starts finding usages of the target symbol obtained by resolving a [reference](declarations_and_references.md#references) or from a [declaration](declarations_and_references.md#declarations).